In-Class Physical Activity Breaks - Good For Mind and Body

 Work with your school administration to set up times during the week when the whole school participates.
 Maybe you can start a Dance Walk routine for students to do as they walk to lunch, between classes or on their way out of school.
 Or work with your school's sports teams and cheerleaders to come up with some school-spirit dance competitions.
 Dance is a low-cost way to get people moving — and it’s fun!

-Think long-term and sustainable.
+Think long term.
 It is important to get buy-in from the whole community to really ingrain this program in your school.
+Take your video on the road to get parents and community members involved as activity volunteers!
 Think about starting with lower grades first and adding a new grade level each week.
 Talk to the PE team about reinforcing the idea during PE classes and practicing some easy-to-do activities with students so they are used to doing them when they get back to the smaller space in the classroom.
+Here is an easy activity that can be used at the beginning of the year in particular, but helps students get some low-level activity while also getting to know one another better.
+(Note that the ball in this linked activity is available for purchase, but a playground ball and a Sharpie™ work just as well).

 Spread the Word